 What I did climb, despite the steps carved….you know, was the large stupa on the summit of the Mihintale hill.

 This is a small stupa surrounded by stone pillars.
-It’s said to be the spot where the meeting between the two great men took place.
-The Dagaba is said to enshrine Mahinda’s relics.
+Presumably, it’s the spot where the meeting between the two great men took place.
+The Dagaba enshrines the Mahinda’s relics.

 After you pick up your shoes, you can take a short detour to see the